ncaccia/full-stack-open/README.md

 5. I progress with small steps
 6. I will write lots of console.log statements to make sure I understand how the code behaves and to help pinpoint problems
 7. If my code does not work, I will not write more code.
 Instead, I start deleting the code until it works or just return to a state when everything was still working
+8. f a test does not pass, I make sure that the tested functionality for sure works in the application

 ## Notes from the Helsinski Full Stack Open course